jeniglar/TeamGenerator/README.md

 ## Usage
 The user will run this application using node in their terminal.
-They will be prompted to provide information on each employee's name, ID, email address, and additional role specific information.The user can enter as many employees as they like.
+They will be prompted to provide information on each employee's name, ID, email address, and additional role specific information.
+The user can enter as many employees as they like.

 ## License